Kotambail-Hegde/Masquerade-Emulator/README.md

   - [ ] GBA still has some undesired audio artifacts (expected to be fixed in **_P0152_** variant)
   - [ ] GBA is still not able to run at full speed consistenly without PGOs (expected to be fixed in **_P0152_** variant)
   - [ ] GB/GBC still fails daid test suite
-  - [ ] GB/GBC still fails many of Mealybug Tearoom tests
   - [ ] GB/GBC still fails cgb-acid-hell
-  - [ ] GB/GBC still fails samesuite tests
+  - [ ] GB/GBC still fails many of the samesuite tests
+  - [ ] GB/GBC still fails many of the Mealybug Tearoom tests
   - [ ] GB/GBC still doesn't support Link Cable
   - [ ] GB/GBC still has many quirks unique to CGB which needs to be implemented
   - [ ] NES is still not able to boot Dragon Warrior III